xlsrln/wedd/welcome.md

 However, if you want to support the party and our honeymoon, or donate to a charity, that would be greatly appreciated.
 We will be making a donation to [Axel’s father’s memorial fund](https://www.cancerfonden.se/insamlingar/anders-hulterstroms-minne) at Cancerfonden.

+### Got a speech?

+If you have something to say or do or show please contact our dear toastmaster Innokentij

 ### Other questions about Sweden or Stockholm?

 See our [information page](extra_info.md).